 This is a new release of Combinatorics Through Guided Discovery is an attempt to fulfill the Bogart family's wish to see the project grow and reach a complete state.
 The content is nearly identical to the 2004 release, save for a few typographical corrections.
 The main addition here is the availability of an interactive web version.
 There is also a new print edition and pdf version.
 The conversion from LaTeX to PreTeXt, which included incorporating the online hints and bringing the source code up to date with the most recent PDF available, was completed by in 2017 by Mitchel T. Keller, Oscar Levin, and Kent E. Morrison.
 The text, along with its PreTeXt source code, are released under the GNU Free Documentation Licence (FDL).

 This book is an introduction to combinatorial mathematics, also known as combinatorics.
-The book focuses especially but not exclusively on the part of combinatorics that mathematicians refer to as "counting."
-The book consist almost entirely of problems.
+The book focuses especially, but not exclusively, on the part of combinatorics that mathematicians refer to as "counting."
+The book consists almost entirely of problems.
 Some of the problems are designed to lead you to think about a concept, others are designed to help you figure out a concept and state a theorem about it, while still others ask you to prove the theorem.
 Other problems give you a chance to use a theorem you have proved.
 From time to time there is a discussion that pulls together some of the things you have learned or introduces a new idea for you to work with.
 Many of the problems are designed to build up your intuition for how combinatorial mathematics works.
 Above all, this book is dedicated to the principle that doing mathematics is fun.
 As long as you know that some of the problems are going to require more than one attempt before you hit on the main idea, you can relax and enjoy your successes, knowing that as you work more and more problems and share more and more ideas, problems that seemed intractable at first become a source of satisfaction later on.

 There are six chapters as well as an appendix with three additional topics: